benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q201.png)

-## M4 Min/Max Filter
+## M4 Min/Max Aggregation

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M4.png)

 - M4 appears below a query-start / relationship / path.
 The relationship / path may be wrapped by an 'L'.
 - M4 may appear directly before a quantifier
 - _n_ is a positive integer
-- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the filter
+- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the aggregation
-- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the aggregation
 - Lists [1] and [2] may not intersect
-- {pt} is an ordinal property defined on top of the filter (in a previous filtering step) or right of the filter
+- {pt} is an ordinal property defined on top of the aggregation (in a previous filtering step) or right of the aggregation
-- {at}/{st} is defined on top of the filter (in a previous filtering step) or right of the filter
+- {at}/{st} is defined on top of the aggregation (in a previous filtering step) or right of the aggregation
-- Except for '&' quantifer - M4 filter cannot start a quantifier's branch
+- Except for '&' quantifer - M4 aggregation cannot start a quantifier's branch
-- For the entity directly left of the filter: '←' is used instead of _et_.
-Similarly, for the entity directly right of the filter: '→' is used instead of _et_
+- For the entity directly left of the aggregation: '←' is used instead of _et_.
+Similarly, for the entity directly right of the aggregation: '→' is used instead of _et_

 If list [1] is not given: